Billie Massey

 Billie Massey (born 21 March 2000) is a Belgian basketball player.
-She is part of the Belgian team in the women's tournament at the 2020 Summer Olympics and the EuroBasket Women 2023.
+She was part of the Belgian team in the women's tournament at the 2020 Summer Olympics and the EuroBasket Women 2023, which the Belgian Cats won.

+Although she was a regular, she decided to put her career with Belgium on hold for personal reasons at the end of December 2024, before returning to the team in late 2025.